What is pricing?

 But how do you choose which odd number to use in your pricing strategy?
-The number 9 reigns supreme when it comes to many retail pricing strategies.
-Researchers at MIT and the University of Chicago ran an experiment on a standard women's clothing item with the following prices $34, $39, and $44.
+The number 9 reigns supreme in most cases.
+Researchers at MIT and the University of Chicago ran an experiment on a standard women’s clothing item with the following prices: $34, $39, and $44.
 Guess which one sold the most?

 That's right—items priced at $39 even outsold their cheaper counterparts priced at $34.